Parameterizing Dataset Distillation via Gaussian Splatting: Experiments

 \paragraph{Universality to Matching Objectives} GSDD is designed to be compatible with a wide range of dataset distillation algorithms and can be directly integrated with them.
-We evaluate GSDD under two widely adopted loss paradigms: gradient matching(DC) and distribution matching(DM).
-Experimental results, as shown in Table~\ref{tab:subset-dm-dc-ipc1}, confirm that GSDD robustly enhances performance across different distillation objectives.
+We evaluate GSDD under two widely adopted loss paradigms: gradient matching (DC) and distribution matching (DM).
+Results shown in Table~\ref{tab:subset-dm-dc-ipc1} confirm that GSDD robustly enhances performance across different distillation objectives.

+\paragraph{Video Performance} Benefiting from structural simplicity and high computational efficiency, we further evaluate GSDD on the task of video dataset distillation.
+We adopt a setup similar to VD~\cite{wangDancingStillImages2024}, with details provided in Appendix~\ref{details}, and use DM as the default distillation algorithm.
+The results in Table~\ref{tab:video_result} reveal the substantial redundancy inherent in video data and highlight the potential of data parameterization for video dataset distillation.

-\paragraph{Cross-Architecture Performance} An essential property of dataset distillation is robustness across model architectures.
-The distilled data should retain high performance even when the evaluation model differs from the one used during distillation.
-To assess this, we synthesize data using a ConvNet and evaluate it on a variety of downstream architectures, including ResNet, VGG, and others.
-The results, summarized in Table~\ref{tab:cross-arch}, demonstrate that the increased diversity introduced by GSDD leads to substantial improvements in cross-architecture generalization.
+\paragraph{Cross-Architecture Performance} The distilled data should retain high performance even when the evaluation model differs from the one used during distillation.
+To assess this, we synthesize data using a ConvNet and evaluate it on a variety of downstream architectures, including ResNet, VGG, AlexNet and ViT.
+The results, summarized in Table~\ref{tab:cross-arch} and detailed in Table~\ref{exp:detailed_cross_arch}, demonstrate great cross-architecture generalization of GSDD.